GitHub Actions for content exchange

 Additional parameters for the Push action

-• additional_params — Extra parameters to pass to the Lokalise CLI when pushing files.
+• additional_params: Extra parameters to pass to the Lokalise CLI when pushing files.
 For example, you can use --convert-placeholders to handle placeholders.
-You can include multiple CLI arguments as needed.
+Multiple CLI arguments can be included as needed.
+Defaults to an empty string.

-• max_retries — Maximum number of retries on rate limit errors (HTTP 429).
-The default value is 3.
+• max_retries: The maximum number of retries in case of rate limit errors (HTTP 429).
+Defaults to 3.

 Pushing translations to Lokalise